funkhaus/fuxt-backend/README.md

 ## Install

 1. Install theme
 1. Install required plugins as prompted
-1. Save permalinks
+1. Re-save Permalinks
+1. If using ACF, strongly recommended to import the ACH fields in the `.json` file from `/acf/` directory.

 ## Wordpress config

 ### Permalinks

 Won't work with default setting.
 Must have pretty permalinks enabled.

-### WPGraphQL

-If using WPGraphQL and ACF you must install WPGraphQL ACF extension.

 ## TODO